har-in-air/ESP32_IMU_BARO_GPS_VARIO/README.md

 5. 128x64 reflective LCD display with serial spi interface.
 6. MAX4410 audio amplifier driving salvaged 8ohm cellphone speaker.
-7. For the power supply, I use a store-bought single-cell 18650 power bank with an extra connector connecting directly to the battery terminals.
-This allows me to detach the power bank and use it for other purposes, e.g. recharging my phone etc. And I can put my hand-wired gpsvario in checked-in luggage (no battery), with the power bank in my carry-on luggage as per airline requirements.
+7. For the power supply, I use a store-bought single-cell 18650 power bank.
+I added an extra connector wired directly to the battery terminals.
+This allows me to detach the power bank and use it for other purposes, e.g. recharging my phone.
+And I can put my hand-wired gpsvario in checked-in luggage (no battery), with the power bank in my carry-on luggage as per airline requirements.
 8. Average current draw is ~160mA in gpsvario mode, ~300mA in wifi access point mode.
 Not